 What ETFs track the virtual reality category?

-Most of the ETFs that offer exposure to virtual reality stocks are based in the US, and are often heavily weighted with software and robotics companies.
+Most of the ETFs that offer exposure to virtual reality stocks are based in the US, but here are some ETFs that track software and robotics companies.

 How to buy virtual reality stocks